 Each week, we will organize activities and highlight resources that spotlight a theme (Motivated, Move-it, Meatless, and Mellow-out).
 Each Monday we encourage you to join the Healthy Monday @ UR Team and start your week off on the right track!

 Take a moment each Monday to think about what you want to accomplish for the coming month and how you can do it.
 Motivated Monday encourages you to start the week or the month off right by making sure you have the resources you need to achieve your personal goals and stay healthy and happy.

 Physical activity is not only a great way to manage weight and stress, but it is fun, too!
 The Goergen Athletic Center houses a fitness center, weight room, indoor track, and also different classes, including yoga, Zumba, kick-boxing, and many more.
 Make any Monday a Move-it Monday by checking out the free workout-plans before you swipe in!
 You can also check out our Move-It Monday page for other activities you can do to help you move-it.

 What is Meatless Monday?
 Meatless Monday is exactly how it sounds!
 One day a week with less or no meat.
-Substituting meat options for non-meat options just one day a week can benefit your health and the plant!
+Substituting non-meat options for meat options just one day a week can benefit your health and the planet!
 You can enjoy food that will help you stay healthy and reduce your carbon footprint.
 Once you start, you might find you want to make more Mondays meatless.